National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

 !! _Is something missing.
 It seemed to jump._ !!

 The N3C Data Enclave is hosted by National Center for Advancing Translational Sciences (NCATS) and all researchers must complete the "Informational Security, Counterintelligence, Privacy Awareness, Records Management Refresher, Emergency Preparedness Refresher" course.
 The course can be accessed at <https://irtsectraining.nih.gov/public.aspx>.
-(Click on the 'Enter Public Training Portal' button to see the course listing.)
+(Click on the "Enter Public Training Portal" button to see the course listing.)
 The course takes approximately 60-90 minutes to complete and you should save your certificate of completion for your records.

 You need to complete Human Subjects Research training that aligns with your institution's guidelines.
 You will need to provide the date of completion when submitting or joining a DUR.